pjtunstall/stock-exchange-sim/README.md

-Back to the drawing board.
-My basic logic works on modifications of build where the initial processes all require one unit of a single primary resource, and their successor and end process requires different amounts of their products.
-But, it fails the other way around: when the initial processes require different amounts of the primary resource and the end process requires the same amout of each product.

-I've also yet to wrangle the infinite case into shape: fertilizer.
+Wrangle the infinite case into shape: fertilizer.
 I'm aiming to keep track of the start times in two ways, as a field startInfinite of the process struct, which is of type []int, and should list the start time of the process; and in a map that will be handy for building the output string.

-But the logic's not right yet.

 TODO: